HOW TO TEACH AND PREACH

 While you teach:

-Consider following the pattern: get their attention, read, teach, explain, transition, and summarize.
+Include these practices: capture attention, read, teach, explain, transition, and summarize.

-Never talk too long or monologue.
+Never talk too long without interaction.

-Always use words that your specific audience can appreciate.
+Use words that your audience can appreciate.

 Smile and use an encouraging tone of voice.

-As you teach be mindful of your audience.
+Be mindful of your audience.
 Teach in a way that unbelievers, immature believers, and mature believers will understand God’s Word and be impacted by it.

 After you teach: